 - Please do not donate any items decorated with a U.S. flag, patriotic or military symbols, or references to the armed forces, including camouflage.

 - Do not add other items or leave out any of the items listed.

-- Do not enclose the Kit or any of its contents in plastic bags.
+- Do not enclose the kit or any of its contents in plastic bags.

-How to pack your Project Promise Kits
+How to pack your kits

-- Pack completed Kits, like items together, in boxes.
+- Pack completed kits, like items together, in boxes.
 Label contents in LARGE, BLOCK LETTERS on the outside of the boxes.

 - Use strong cartons secured with packing tape, not to exceed 40 pounds.